ackens/-godot-gj-api/README.md

 ### How to receive the API responses?

 We can make calls to the API but how to receive a response?
 The plugin uses signals, one of the awesome features of Godot.
 Use the `connect()` function to connect a signal to a method.
+Each signal carries the "data" argument which is the response from the API.
 The full list of all available signals:

 * **api_authenticated** - emmited when the user is authenticated
 * **api_user_fetched** - emmited when user's information has been fetched